AlonEirew/event-relation-resources/definitions.md

 ## Event Detection
-Event detection is the process of identifying the event mention or span within text.
-In most event-event relation extraction settings, part of the task is to detect the event mentions as well.
-This end-to-end event detection and event relation extraction, is more realistic as in real world scenarios event mentions will not be provided with the text.
+Event detection is the process of identifying the event mention or span from the input text.
+In some event-event relation extraction settings, part of the task is also to detect the event mentions.

+## Event Extraction
+Event extraction is the process of identifying the event mention along with its argument from input text.

+More details on Event Extraction [here](arguments.md)

 ## Event Annotation Density
 Annotating events and event relations, is considered a very challenging and expensive task.
-Consequentially, while some datasets were exhaustively annotated to have all events covered in the text, other datasets (usually much larger ones) only contain annotations to part of the existing events.
+Consequentially, while some datasets were exhaustively annotated to have all events covered in a given text, other datasets (usually much larger ones) only contain annotations to part of the events which exist in the text.

 > ℹ️ In the non-exhaustive case, the task of event detection usually cannot be performed, and the event mention spans are given as part of the input.